The-Known-Galaxy/archives/sith/persons_of_interest/darth_lachris/darth_lachris.md

 Afterwards, she ordered them to kill Ralon Nys along with his squad and  then to kill the remaining resistance members and after she was successful she finally had the world under her control.

 # Balmorra

 Lachris assigned her forces many tasks to destroy her enemies and it took a while but eventually she had full control of the planet, or so she thought.
 She did have the planet under her control until the Jedi Consular and his squad came to rescue the President of Balmorra, who Lachris held captive, and with the help of the resistance they killed the powerful Sith Lord leaving Balmorra liberated.
-Lachris, whilst she was duelling the Consular, managed to deflect all of Zenithís blaster shots and then went to duel the Jedi.
+Lachris, whilst she was duelling the Consular, managed to deflect all of Zenith‚Äôs blaster shots and then went to duel the Jedi.
 The Consular had the upper hand for the majority of the battle and left Lachris to die from her wounds.The Jedi and Zenith then freed the Balmorran president, Retheus Galthe.
 Following the death of the skilled Sith Lord Tai Corden, a resistance member, became the new Balmorran president.
 Darth Lachris served as an important asset of the Dark Council on Balmorra and with her death the Empire lost the planet.